Course Sequences & Registration

 Registration in specific course sections is on a first-come first-serve basis.
 Students are strongly recommended to register for immediately at the beginning of the registration cycle.
 For complete registration info as well as exact start dates please consult Course Registration.

-Additional rules regarding registration regulations and pre-requisites are outlined in the Undergraduate Calendar, section 71.10.4.
+Additional rules regarding registration regulations and pre-requisites are outlined in the Undergraduate Calendar.

 Full-time students take from 4 to 6 courses per semester.
 You should adhere to the suggested Course Sequences for your program in order to avoid scheduling conflicts or lack of pre-requisites.